bitwarden/help/_articles/account/vault-timeout.md

 ## Lock

 Locking your vault is the default behavior.
 This will maintain vault data on the device and will only prompt for your master password to decrypt and re-allow access to your vault.
+Two-factor authentication (2FA) is **not** required when unlocking.

 This is the option most users prefer, as it is usually the fastest and does **not** require the Bitwarden client to be online or able to connect to a Bitwarden server.